mothur/mothur.github.io/_wiki/phylotype.md

 ### name

-The name option allows you to add a names file so your list file will contain all your sequences, not just the unique ones.
+The name option allows you to add a name file so your list file will contain all your sequences, not just the unique ones.

     mothur > phylotype(taxonomy=abrecovery.taxonomy, name=abrecovery.names)